oneminer/ccminer/README.txt

 >>> API and Monitoring <<<

-With the -b parameter you can open your ccminer to your network, use -b 0.0.0.0:4068 if required.
+With the -b parameter you can open your nvidiaminer to your network, use -b 0.0.0.0:4068 if required.
 On windows, setting 0.0.0.0 will ask firewall permissions on the first launch.
 Its normal.

 Default API feature is only enabled for localhost queries by default, on port 4068.